ponmar/filedb2/README.md

 ### About

-The main application is a C# WPF application.
+The main application is a C# [Avalonia UI](https://avaloniaui.net/) desktop application.
 Accessing the internal database and files are done via the FileDBInterface project.
 Dapper is used for all database access.

 The app is based on .NET MAUI.
 It has been tested on Android and Windows.